nikhilsahoo/post.nvim/README.md

+> [!NOTE]
+> This project is currently under development and I am working towards making it available for public use as soon as possible.

 # post.nvim
 `post.nvim` is a powerful plugin for Neovim aimed at streamlining the process of testing REST APIs directly within the editor.
 It provides a seamless interface for sending HTTP requests, inspecting responses, and managing test suites, all without leaving your coding environment.